 Learn how to create your own albums.

-Explore lessons plans created by teachers and museum educators using the resources of Maine Memory Network in the Lesson Plan Library.
+Explore lessons plans created by teachers and museum educators using the resources of Maine Memory Network.
 Organized by grade level and linked to Maine Learning Results and Common Core State Standards, educators can access and download these lesson plans at no cost.
 New lesson plans are added every year!

 Interested in sharing a lesson plan that you've created?
-Contact Us.
+Contact Us or Upload your own lesson plan.

 Lesson Plans and Primary Sources for the Textbook